JelleGroenendal/statamic-move-entries/README.md

 - Confirmation question before moving
 - German and English localized

-:warning: No multi-site support at the moment.
+:warning: Multi-site support only for Statamic Eloquent entries at the moment.

 **Usage:**